crackvine/wh/README.md

 - Customised the styling to avoid the generic look and feel.
 Improved the styling for the case where many items are displayed.

 - Implemented a more sophisticated notification system using toasts for example.

+- Included the option of sell more than one of a particular product